jamiewannenburg/Prover9-Mace4-Web/README.md

 - Browser-based interface (works on desktop, tablet, and mobile)
 - Modern, responsive design
 - Easy to deploy via Docker
+- Can start long running processes on a server
-- Preserves all the functionality of the original wxPython GUI
+- Preserves most of the functionality of the original wxPython GUI
 - Syntax highlighting for input and output

 ## Installation and Usage

+First download binaries from https://github.com/jamiewannenburg/ladr/releases or https://github.com/laitep/ladr/releases into the `bin` directory (docker should do this).

 ### Option 1: Run with Python directly